Our Tricentenary Appeal objectives have now been realised.

 MODEL OF ST HELEN'S CHURCH

-This model of the church interior has been made to give a visual indication of how the church will look after the Phase One work has been completed.
+This model of the church interior has been made to give a visual indication of how the church will look after the Appeal work has been completed.

 It is made to a scale of one sixteenth of full size, and was produced using measurements, both from the architect’s plans and also those taken of the church building.